Axi-Yeasin/Axi-Yeasin/README.md

 I like to learn new things.
 I have a great interest in coding.

-Skills: Django / Python / JS / HTML / CSS
+Skills: Django / Python / JAVA / JS / HTML / CSS

 - 🔭 I’m currently working on this page.
 - 🌱 I’m currently learning Java